 - All contestants will move on to Phase II.
 Each contestant will answer a set of the same 20 questions.
 These questions will be projected on a screen and read by a pronuncer in sequence.
 The contestant has 45 seconds to answer each question.
 Contestants are required to transfer the answer to the corresponding numbered row in the student answer sheet.

-- Two separate sets of Awards will be awarded for Senior Science Bee.
-As in previous years, one set of awards will be awarded based on the combined scores of Phase I (30 questions) and II (20 questions).
+- Winners are determined based on the combined scores of Phase I (30 questions) and II (20 questions).
 The first place winner shall be ahead by at least one point to be declared as the champion.
 If there is any tie for the top ten positions, it is broken as per the tie-breaker rules outlined below.
 Since the Foundation recognizes only the top 10 ranks, any tie is broken among the top ten places.

 To break the ties, the scheme outlined below is followed in the order given:

 - Combined Phase I and II score

 - Phase I score among questions 26-30